NicoKleinschmidt/entityboard-go-adapter/README.md

 ### Available Commands

 - get-items: []int: return all items for the ids in the data.
 If an item is missing, it will be ignored.
+(Does not use Id field)

-- enumerate-items: {limit int, offset int, type string}: returns limit (or less if less available) amount of items, in application defined order, offset by offset.
-Only returns items of the specified type.
+- enumerate-items: {limit int, offset int}: returns limit (or less if less available) amount of items, in application defined order, offset by offset.
+(Does not use Id field)

 - activate: int: activates the item with the specified id.
 Doesn't return anything except for errors.